Let us show you how to end your dog’s itchy skin fast and in a natural way.

 4. Bacterial or Yeast Infection

-Another common cause of itching and irritation are bacterial and yeast infections.
+Another common cause of itching and irritation is bacterial and yeast infections.

 We often get worried that our dog’s itching problem will add to our vet’s bill.